 We will show you how refugees pass the Right to Work checks, advise you on writing inclusive adverts and discuss inclusive interview practices with you.

-We would be interested in hearing from any employers who can offer placements in 2021, particularly in the areas below:
+We would be interested in hearing from any employers who can offer placements in 2023.

 For more general information on refugee employment pathways, see our Employers' Resources page.